streetsidesoftware/cspell/docs/docs/getting-started.md

 Check spelling

 Options:
   -c, --config <cspell.json>   Configuration file to use.
 By default cspell
                                looks for cspell.json in the current directory.

   -v, --verbose                display more information about the files being
                                checked and the configuration

   --locale <locale>            Set language locales. i.e. "en,fr" for English
                                and French, or "en-GB" for British English.

   --language-id <language>     Force programming language for unknown
                                extensions. i.e. "php" or "scala"

   --wordsOnly                  Only output the words not found in the
                                dictionaries.

   -u, --unique                 Only output the first instance of a word not
                                found in the dictionaries.

   --debug                      Output information useful for debugging
                                cspell.json files.

   -e, --exclude <glob>         Exclude files matching the glob pattern.
 This
                                option can be used multiple times to add multiple globs.

   --no-issues                  Do not show the spelling errors.
   --no-progress                Turn off progress messages --no-summary                 Turn off summary message in console -s, --silent                 Silent mode, suppress error messages -r, --root <root folder>     Root directory, defaults to current directory.
   --relative                   Issues are displayed relative to root.
   --show-context               Show the surrounding text around an issue.
   --show-suggestions           Show spelling suggestions.
-  --must-find-files           Error if no files are found (default: true) --no-must-find-files        Do not error if no files are found --no-color                  Turn off color.
+  --no-must-find-files         Do not error if no files are found --legacy                     Legacy output
+  --cache                      Only check changed files (default: false) --cache-strategy <strategy>  Strategy to use for detecting changed files
+                               (choices: "metadata", "content")

+  --cache-location <path>      Path to the cache file or directory (default:
+                               ".cspellcache")

+  --gitignore                  Ignore files matching glob patterns found in
+                               .gitignore files.

+  --no-gitignore               Do NOT use .gitignore files.
+  --gitignore-root <path>      Prevent searching for .gitignore files past
+                               root.

+  --no-color                   Turn off color.
   --color                      Force color
   -h, --help                   display help for command

 Examples: